krafael4/krafael4.github.io/essays/E5:ReflectingonAssignment2TechnicalEssay.md

 ## Provide a brief introduction to the assignment along with a link to this page for further details

  Assignment 2 is a continuation of assignment one but with the added benefits of a login page, registration page, and some security parameters.
-If you are interested in the details, look[HERE](https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2.html).
+If you want the details, look [HERE](https://dport96.github.io/ITM352/morea/150.Assignment2/experience-Assignment2.html).

 ## What did you learn from this assignment?

  I learned a lot from this assignment, but the main takeaway is the creation of login and registration forms.
 Specifically, I learned how to dynamically and locally add data through server.js and HTML.
 Additionally, I learned how to create specific guidelines for input text.
 For example, I learned how to set guidelines for an email.
 Specifically, how to limit characters and keep an email's format.
 Lastly, I learned how to grind code in a matter of hours.
 I regrettably learned that I should add more workload to my days.